larryknaebelobsidian/kingdom/Revelation event list ordered as revealed.md

 ##### Wake up, strengthen, remember, keep it, repent
 ##### Else I will come like a thief, you will not know at what hour
 #### Letter to Philadelphia
+##### I will make false Jews bow before you and know that I have loved you
+##### Because you kept the word of My perseverance, I will keep you from the hour of testing that is coming on the whole world
 ##### Hold fast what you have so no one will take your crown
 ##### Him who overcomes I will make a pillar in the temple of my God and write on him God's name and God's city's name
 #### Letter to Laodicea